 The primary purpose of a railroad cost index is to assess the change in the price level for the primary economic inputs into rail freight operations—those being things like fuel costs, labor expenses, and other materials/supplies.
 The costs that go into rail freight operations are variable, which is a challenge because the rail freight industry operates on relatively tight margins.

 Specialized Dispute Resolutions Procedures for Small/Mid-Sized Contracts

-In 2007, the Surface Transportation Board (STB) officially announced the release of a new rule that created a "Three Benchmark" alternative dispute resolution process for companies involved in a rate freight dispute valued at $1 million or less within 8 months of the initial complaint and $5 million or less in 17 months of the initial complaint.
+In 2007, the Surface Transportation Board (STB) officially announced the release of a new rule that created a “Three Benchmark” alternative dispute resolution process for shippers involved in a rate freight dispute valued at $1 million or less within 8 months of the initial complaint and $5 million or less in 17 months of the initial complaint.
 The alternative dispute resolution overseen by the STB is designed to help reduce the risk of litigation over rail freight rate disputes.

 A Transportation Attorney Can Help You Navigate a Rail Freight Rate Dispute

-Rate freight disputes in the rail industry are notoriously complex.
+Rate freight disputes in the railroad industry are notoriously complex.
 The specific circumstances of the case will always matter, including the language in the contract, whether a railroad cost index is a factor, and which federal regulations are applicable.
 Companies considering seeking an adjustment—or trying to prevent their contract from being adjusted—should be prepared to seek professional representation.
 If you have any questions or concerns about rail freight rate disputes, an experienced DC transportation attorney will protect your rights and help you find the best solution.

 For more information on this area of law, see our overview of transportation and maritime law.